carriejv/technician/README.md

 Technician provides a package of `DefaultInterpreters`, which contains `asBuffer()`, `asText('encoding')`, and `asJSON('encoding')`.

-However, interpreters can be used to perform any number of complex tasks, including deserialization, decryption of secrets, etc. Interpreters can also be used to validate data; an interpreter that returns `undefined` in a specific case will cause the underlying data source to be ignored.
+Interpreters can also be used to perform whatever tasks are necessary to produce the desired usable config value, including deserialization, decryption of secrets, etc. Interpreters can also be used to validate data; an interpreter that returns `undefined` in a specific case will cause the underlying data source to be ignored.

 To implement your own interpreter, use the `Interpreter<T>` typing.